Caipengzhou/BRAU-Net/README.md

 The codes for the work "Pubic Symphysis-Fetal Head Segmentation Using Pure Transformer with Bi-level Routing Attention"(https://arxiv.org/pdf/2310.00289.pdf).
 I hope this will help you to reproduce the results.

 ## 1. Prepare data
 - We convert each training image and mask into a npz file.
-Get processed train data in this link. (https://drive.google.com/file/d/1HPy_4OrMWCn0g3JYIJlpwBKXsiEBxQAY/view?usp=sharing).Please go to "./data/README.md" for details.
+Get processed train data in this link. (https://drive.google.com/file/d/1HPy_4OrMWCn0g3JYIJlpwBKXsiEBxQAY/view?usp=sharing).
+Please go to "./data/README.md" for details.

 ## 2. Environment
 - Please prepare an environment with python=3.7, and then use the command "pip install -r requirements.txt" for the dependencies.